Double Dare (1976 game show)

-Double Dare is an American television game show, produced by Mark Goodson—Bill Todman Productions, that ran from 1976 to 1977 on CBS.
+Double Dare is an American television game show, produced by Mark Goodson & Bill Todman, that ran from 1976 to 1977 on CBS.
 The main game pitted two contestants in isolation booths attempting to correctly identify a person, place, or thing based on one-sentence clues.
 The bonus round then pitted the champion of the main game against a panel of three Ph.Ds, referred to as the "Spoilers".
 Alex Trebek was the host, with Johnny Olson and later Gene Wood announcing.
 The show was created by Jay Wolpert.

-Game play
+Gameplay

 Main game

 Two contestants, typically a returning champion and a challenger, sat in separate isolation booths.
-They attempted to identify a person, place or thing based on one-sentence clues that were given to them, one at a time, on an electronic gameboard.
-The correct response was shown to the home audience before the first clue was given.
-A maximum of 10 clues were played per subject, typically starting with obscure pieces of trivia and progressing toward more widely-known facts.
+They attempted to identify a subject based on one-sentence clues that were presented one at a time, both read aloud by host Trebek and shown on an electronic display board.
+Before the first clue was given, the correct response was shown to the home audience and Trebek stated the general category (person, place, etc.).
+A maximum of 10 clues were played per subject, typically starting with obscure pieces of trivia and progressing toward more widely known facts.

-Either contestant could buzz in at any time to guess the subject, and doing so closed off the opponent's booth so that he/she could not see or hear anything.
+Once a clue had been read in its entirety, either contestant could buzz in and attempt to guess the subject; doing so closed off the opponent's booth so that he/she could not see or hear anything.
 A correct guess won $50 for the contestant, while a miss closed his/her own booth and gave the opponent a chance to see the next clue (referred to as a "penalty clue") and offer a guess unopposed.
 If the opponent also missed, both booths were opened and play resumed with the next clue after the penalty.

 When a contestant correctly identified a subject on a buzz-in, he/she was shown the next clue in sequence and could dare the opponent to answer.
 When a contestant gave the answer on a penalty clue, it was used for the dare since the opponent had not yet seen it.
-If the contestant chose to dare, the opponent's booth was opened and he/she had five seconds to study the clue before guessing.
+If the contestant chose to dare, the opponent's booth was opened and he/she had five seconds to study the clue (without hearing it read aloud) before guessing.
 A correct answer awarded $50 to the opponent; a miss awarded $100 to the daring contestant, closed the opponent's booth again, and gave the contestant a chance to offer a double dare based on the next clue.
 A correct answer on a double dare awarded $100 to the opponent, and a miss awarded $200 to the double-daring contestant.

 Play on a particular subject ended after any of the following occurred: